Combat Fitness vs Hard to Kill Fitness: Which Is Worth It?

 Hard to Kill Fitness

-Hard to Kill Fitness is primarily program and content-based.
-Coaching isn't a central part of the experience, which keeps costs down but also means you're on your own when things get complicated.
-For athletes who are self-sufficient and just need a structured plan to follow, that's fine.
-For athletes navigating injuries, preparing for a specific pipeline, or who need accountability, the absence of coaching support is a real gap.
+Hard to Kill Fitness is primarily program- and content-based.
+In our view, based on publicly available information, that support reads as lighter-touch than a dedicated coaching relationship.
+For athletes who are self-sufficient and just need a structured plan to follow, that works well.
+For athletes navigating injuries, preparing for a specific pipeline, or who want individualized adjustments and direct accountability, a more hands-on coaching model may matter more.

 Specificity to Tactical Demands